Battle of Mycale: Background

-The Persian fleet had been stationed in Samos to defend Ionia and avert an Ionian revolt.
+The Persian fleet was stationed in Samos to defend Ionia and avert an Ionian revolt.
 The Persians were not expecting the Greeks to mount a naval attack on the other end of the Aegean Sea, because the Greeks had not followed through on their victory at Salamis by chasing the Persian fleet.
 However, the morale of the Persian fleet was breaking, and they were anxiously awaiting new reports on the status of the land army led by Mardonius.
-According to historian Charles Hignett, it was clear that only the triumph of the Persian land army in Greece could sustain Persian rule in Ionia.
+According to historian Charles Hignett, it was clear only the triumph of the Persian land army in Greece could sustain Persian rule in Ionia.

 Xerxes left Mardonius with most of his army, and the latter decided to camp for the winter in Thessaly.
-The 110 ships of the Greek fleet were anchored at Aegina under the command of the Spartan king Leotychides in the spring of 479 BC.
+The 110 ships of the Greek fleet were anchored at Aegina under the command of Spartan king Leotychides in the spring of 479 BC.
 Six people from Chios who had made an unsuccessful attempt to overthrow Strattis, their ruling tyrant, escaped to Sparta.
 They requested the Spartan ephors to free Ionia, and the latter sent them to Leotychides.
 They managed to persuade the Greek fleet to move to Delos.
 The Greeks hesitated to sail anywhere farther than Delos; because they were unfamiliar with the lands which lay there, thought they were full of armed peoples and believed the journey was too long.
-The Greek and Persian fleets stayed in their positions, apprehensive of moving closer to their opponent.
+The Greek and Persian fleets stayed in their positions, apprehensive of moving closer to their opponents.
 Meanwhile, the Athenian navy under Xanthippus had joined with the Greek fleet off Delos.